-We made arrangements to have the AquaGo installed at their service center in Lakeland, Florida just before we left Florida.
+We made arrangements to have the Truma AquaGo Water Heater installed at their service center in Lakeland, Florida just before we left Florida.
 Unless you buy a new unit with the Truma AquaGo already installed, getting it installed is part of the ownership experience.

-In the video below we show you what it was like getting it installed aftermarket (and having our old water heater removed!).
+In the video below, we show what it was like getting it installed aftermarket (and having our old water heater removed!).

 We were very pleased with the professionalism and quality of the install!

-After several months of using the Truma AquaGo Comfort Plus, we shared our thoughts and experience in the videos below:
+After several months of using the Truma AquaGo Comfort Plus Water Heater, we shared our thoughts and experience in the videos below:

-The Truma AquaGo is a hybrid on-demand water heater for your RV that operates on LP gas (propane) and a small source of 12V DC power to run the “brains” of the unit.
+The Truma AquaGo water heater is a hybrid on-demand RV water heater that operates on LP gas (propane) and a small source of 12V DC power to run the “brains” of the unit.

 The Truma water heater only heats the water you use but has the added advantage over standard on-demand units of having a small tank to mix and pre-heat the water.
 This is in contrast to tank water heaters that hold 6-12 gallons of water in them all the time, so you are having to heat all that water up to get hot water plus you are constantly carrying that extra 50-100lbs of weight around with you.